shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

      ```

 6. **Implement Your Fix**:
    - Make the necessary changes to fix the issue.
 Follow the existing code style and conventions.
+Please refer to the code style and conventions in [CONVENTIONS.md](CONVENTIONS.md).

 7. **Test Your Changes**:
    - Thoroughly test your changes to ensure they work as intended and do not introduce any new bugs.

 8. **Commit Your Changes**:
-   - Commit your changes with a clear and descriptive commit message:

-     ```bash
-     git add .
-     git commit -m "Fix issue #123: [Brief description of the fix]"
-     ```
+   - Please refer to the commit message guidelines in [CONVENTIONS.md](CONVENTIONS.md) for writing meaningful commit messages.

 9. **Push Your Changes**:
    - Push your branch to your forked repository: